sal55/langs/MDescr.md

     unless s then e end
     unless s then s else s end
 ````
+There is no `elsunless` as I couldn't figure out what it meant.

 #### `Switch` Statement
 ````
     switch x            # integer index